Program Information: Child and Adolescent Psychology (CAP) Centre - Clinical Internship

 Program Description

 Since establishing The CAP Centre in 2008, Drs.
 Moulton and Chapnik have prioritized training and mentorship.
-Peer supervision, group supervision, as well as didactic learning opportunities are central to the training model at The CAP Centre.
-The large team, all working on site, comprised of current Interns, Practicum Students, Psychologists in Supervised Practice with the College of Psychologists of Ontario, Early Career Psychologists, as well as seasoned Registered Psycholgists, offer a depth of consultation and collegiality that is perhaps unique in a private practice setting.
+The large clinical team, all working at one site, comprised of current interns, practicum students, and other clinicians trained Psychology at various stages of their careers, provides opportunities for peer consultation and collegiality that is perhaps unique in a private practice setting.

-The CAP Centre offers its interns a set of rich and diverse clinical experiences, having establishing itself in York Region as a go-to resource for children, adolescents and their families.
-As such, The CAP Centre receives an average of twenty new referrals a week, creating a large pool of potential clients of all ages and presentations for trainees to work with, withether through assessement or intervention.
-Interns will have the opportunity to assess and treat learning, emotional, behavioural, and social-developmental disorders.
+The CAP Centre offers interns a set of rich and diverse clinical experiences, having establishing itself in York Region as a go-to resource for children, adolescents and their families.
+As such, The CAP Centre has a large pool of potential clients of all ages and presentations for trainees to work with.

 Internship Training Opportunities